- 390 RMB (350 RMB for members)

 We’ll drive out past Badaling into Hebei province to reach the trailhead, which begins on a lonely stretch of mountain highway.
 After a 30–40 minute walk up a road into the mountains, we’ll arrive at Big Camp Plate Village.

 The ‘Camp’ part of the name comes from the village being an old supply point for the wall in this area, back in the Ming Dynasty.
-Nowadays the village is virtually empty, apart from when everyone shows up for planting and harvest season.
+Nowadays the village is virtually empty, apart from when everyone shows up for the planting and harvest seasons.